robertdebock/ansible-role-mssql/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-mssql.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-mssql)

-Provides Microsoft SQL Server for your system.
+The purpose of this role is to install and configure mssql on your system.

 Example Playbook
 ----------------